-13 About a detailed analysis of this question see our 2016 paper "Round squares are no contradictions" and also the 2015 paper by Becker Arenhrat "Liberating paraconsistency from contradiction" discussing more specifically the confusion between subcontrariety and contradiction.
+13 About a detailed analysis of this question see our 2015 paper "Round squares are no contradictions", and discussing more specifically the confusion between contrariety and contradiction: Becker Arenhrat 2015 paper "Liberating paraconsistency from contradiction" and our 2016 paper "Disentangling contradiction from contrariety via incompatibility".
+The distinction between the two concepts is attributed to Aristotle, but it may have been anticipated by Plato (see Lachance, 2016).